Phocas

-Phocas (Focas; Φωκάς; 547 – 5 October 610) was Eastern Roman emperor from 602 to 610.
+Phocas (Focas; Φωκᾶς; 547 – 5 October 610) was Eastern Roman emperor from 602 to 610.
 Initially a middle-ranking officer in the Roman army, Phocas rose to prominence as a spokesman for dissatisfied soldiers in their disputes with the court of the Emperor Maurice.
 When the army rebelled in 602, Phocas emerged as the leader of the mutiny.
 The revolt led to the overthrow and execution of Maurice in November 602.

 Phocas deeply mistrusted the uncooperative elite of Constantinople, to whom he was a usurper and a provincial boor.
 He therefore attempted to base his regime on relatives installed in high military and administrative positions.
 He immediately faced challenges in domestic and foreign affairs, and responded with little success.
 He dealt with domestic opposition with increasing ruthlessness that alienated ever wider circles, including some of his own household.
 The Sasanian Empire launched a massive invasion of the eastern provinces.
 Finally, the exarch of Africa, Heraclius the Elder, rebelled against Phocas and gained wide support throughout the empire.
 Phocas attempted to use border troops to crush the rebellion, but this only resulted in allowing invaders to break into the heartlands of the Empire.
 Heraclius the Elder's son, Heraclius, took Constantinople on 5 October 610, executed Phocas the same day, and declared himself emperor.

 Surviving sources are universally extremely hostile to Phocas.
 He is described as an incompetent tyrant and usurper who brutally purged any real or perceived opposition and left the Empire wide open to foreign aggression.
 The veracity of these sources is difficult to ascertain since emperors of the Heraclian dynasty who succeeded Phocas had a vested interest in tarnishing his reputation.